CiscoDevNet/Getting-started-with-Cisco-SD-WAN-REST-APIs/README.md

 ╘═════════════════════════════╧═════════════════╧══════════════════════════════════════╧════════════════════╧════════════════════╛
 ```

-Retrieve the list of devices that make up the SD-WAN fabric with ./sdwan.py device_list.
+Retrieve the list of devices that make up the SD-WAN fabric with ./sdwan.py device-list.

-`$ ./sdwan.py device_list`
+`$ ./sdwan.py device-list`

 OUTPUT